 One goal of this course is to have you begin to think and work like an economist.
 Accordingly, you will be expected to use basic mathematics and graphical analysis, and the calculus developed in Mathematics 249 or 251, which is a prerequisite for this course.
-In particular, you will be expected to be familiar with the meaning of mathematical functions, understanding and using simple linear equations, solving two linear equations for two unknowns, and using basic techniques of univariate calculus.
+In particular, you will be expected to be familiar with the meaning of mathematical functions, understanding and using simple linear equations, solving two linear equations for two unknowns.
 You may need to review this material.